keranyang-17/PRIME_opto/README.md

 # PRIME OPTOGENETICS

-The repository will contain the data and code for a manuscript currently under review by Nature Neuroscience.
+The repository will contain the data and code for a manuscript currently under review by _Nature Neuroscience_.